Chantal Benoit

 Chantal Benoit OC (born October 1, 1960) is a Canadian wheelchair basketball player.
-She is considered the best female wheelchair basketball player in history.
+She is considered among the best female wheelchair basketball players of all time.

 Benoit played in the Canadian woman's wheelchair basketball team since 1984, and won 3 paralympic gold medals and a bronze one, and participated in five summer Paralympics including the 1994 games at Stoke Mandeville.

 When she was young she had cancer, and lost her leg.